maxathon2020/State-of-Work/README.md

 # State-of-Work
 - Using the state of art for a more customizable pandemic control
+- Team members:
   - Karl How
   - Tay Choo Chuan